thomasriley/observability-for-kubernetes/content/prometheus/using-thanos/long-term-storage/_index.md

   }
 ```

-We should take the valid version of the example above and base64 encode it.
+You should take the valid version of the example above and base64 encode it.
 You can use `base64` in your terminal for doing this.
 Then create a file called **thanos-object-secret.yaml** and include the Kubernetes Secret, as shown below:

 ```yaml
 ---